spitbol/x64/README.md

 Version 4.0 differs from previous versions of SPITBOL as follows:

-*   The initial value of &ANCHOR is one, not null as in prior versions.
+*   The initial value of &anchor is one, not null as in prior versions.

-*   The initial value of &TERM is one, not null as in prior versions.
+*   The initial value of &term is one, not null as in prior versions.

-*   The initial value of &CASE is zero, not one as in prior versions.
+*   The initial value of &case is zero, not one as in prior versions.

 The manual has always suggested setting &ANCHOR and &TERM to non-null values for more efficient searching.